rust-lang/cargo/src/doc/src/reference/unstable.md

 crates, which can save significant time and bandwidth.

 The format of the sparse index is identical to a checkout of a git-based index.

+The `registries.crates-io.protocol` config option can be used to set the default protocol for crates.io.
+This option requires `-Z sparse-registry` to be enabled.

+* `sparse` — Use sparse index.
+* `git` — Use git index.
+* If the option is unset, it will be sparse index if `-Z sparse-registry` is enabled, otherwise it will be git index.

 ### publish-timeout
 * Tracking Issue: [11222](https://github.com/rust-lang/cargo/issues/11222)